mushipeas/tv-show-renamer/README.md

         "SEARCH_DIR" :          "home/temp_dl_tv/"
     }

-See http://thetvdb.com/?tab=apiregister to get your own API key By default the program will dry run and output proposed name changes.
+See http://thetvdb.com/?tab=apiregister to get your own API key.
+By default the program will dry run and output proposed name changes.
 This needs to be turned off by specifying `"DRYRUN" : false` in the config.